Frequently Asked Questions

 Back to top

-The Pet Protection Agreement includes a combined Limited Health Care Proxy and Limited Durable Power of Attorney.
+The Pet Protection Agreement pet trust includes a combined Limited Health Care Proxy and Limited Durable Power of Attorney.

 In case you are injured or in an accident, the Limited Health Care Proxy allows your Pet Guardian to obtain those medical records needed to prove that you are unable to provide for your pet's care.